-as well as a sense of belonging and identity.
-Individuals do not all respond to a religion or worldview in the same way.
-Food, clothing, ritual and artefacts are a part of many festivals. community and identity.
-Thinking (Philosophy) Some of the important ideas that people believe are abstract, such as love, forgiveness, peace and goodness.
-There are different ideas about what a good life looks like.
-Ideas about right and wrong are often complex and hard to quantify.
+as well as a sense of

+belonging and identity.

+re w Fo ndividuals do not all espond to a religion or vorldview in the same way.
+Food, clothing, ritual and artefacts are a part of many estivals.
+(Philosophy) id ar for go deas that people believe are abstract, such as love, orgiveness, peace and coodness.
+There are different ideas about what a good life looks ike. deas about right and vrong are often complex and hard to quantify.
 People explain their beliefs, experiences and faith in different ways. • Pupils can identify some aspects of a religion that are abstract.
 Pupils can identify some of the reasons that people use to articulate their choice of what a good life looks like.
 Pupils will know that people use a variety of reasons to articulate their beliefs and actions. • Pupils can ask philosophical questions about the reasons people give for their beliefs.
 Pupils are able to give their own opinions, where appropriate, in answer to some of these questions.
 Pupils are able to make simple evaluations of the logic of theirs or others' conclusions.

-UKS2 Core knowledge (substantive) and key vocabulary Disciplinary knowledge Disciplinary skills Believing (Theology) Ancient texts can still speak to the modern reader, even if they are interpreted and read in different ways.
+6.4 UKS2 Core knowledge (substantive) and key vocabulary Disciplinary knowledge Disciplinary skills Believing (Theology) Ancient texts can still speak to the modern reader, even if they are interpreted and read in different ways.
+There are ways that texts are read that are considered as more authoritative than others.
+It is important to understand the context in which a text was written, and the genre of the text.
 Pupils will know that many sacred texts are still read today to provide meaning and justification for actions.
+Pupils will know that there are ways of reading a text that are agreed on by particular groups of people.
+Pupils will know that sometimes the agreed interpretation of a text will be rejected in favour of a new reading.
 Pupils will be able to compare and contrast the different ways of reading and interpreting text.
-There are ways that texts are read that are considered Pupils will know that there are ways of reading a text that are Pupils are increasingly confident at interpreting text, taking as more authoritative than others.
+Pupils are increasingly confident at interpreting text, taking into account the historical and social contexts in which they were written.
+Pupils can make links between the texts and their use in religious and non-religious contexts today.